-To make exceptions to the default policy, you can create rules that allows or denies connections to the device from specific addresses, protocols, and ports.
+To make ex ceptions to the e default policy, you ca an create rules that allows or denies connections to the device from specific addresses, protocols, and ports.

 - Address: Enter an address in IPv4/IPv6 or CIDR format that you want to allow or deny access to. - Protocol: Select a protocol that you want to allow or deny access to. - Port: Enter a port number that you want to allow or deny access to.
 You can add a port number between 1 and 65535. - Policy: Select the policy of the rule.